-University Police Services offers fingerprinting by appointment at the main station on the University of Nevada, Reno campus and the police sub-station at TMCC.
-Appointments are required at the TMCC sub-station.
+University Police Services offers fingerprinting by appointment at the main station on the University of Nevada, Reno campus.
 This service is also offered to the public.
 To schedule an appointment for fingerprinting, please use the link below or call our front office at (775) 784-4013.

 We provide advocate services to people affected by harassment, assault, stalking, and other crimes.
 Our goal is to give you a voice and ensure you have the resources you need.

 To promote a violence-free campus, Police Services maintains the Violence Prevention Program.
 Its goal is to provide an integrated and coordinated process for identifying and responding to students, faculty, staff and other individuals who may be at risk of harming themselves or others.
 Police Services assesses threat reports with experts in the areas of law enforcement, mental health, student services, human resources and legal counsel to ensure an appropriate response.
 Other professional members may be consulted as needed.

 Preventing violence and supporting the safety of the campus are responsibilities of all members of the University.
 Campus safety is enhanced through recognizing and identifying concerning behaviors and reporting the information in a timely manner.
 If you are experiencing or observing an immediate threatening or violent situation, call 911.
 Everyone is encouraged to report any unusual or threatening behaviors, even if the risk is not perceived as immediately dangerous or imminent.